 How the COVID19 guidelines impact your wedding

-Dear couples, we know that even in the best of times, wedding planning can be stressful.
-Afterall, that is why we have a job.
+In the best of times, wedding planning can be stressful.
+After-all, that is why we have a job.
 Sadly, for many of you, the COVID-19 health crisis has taken wedding stress to unprecedented levels.

 To say that we are in uncharted territory would be an understatement.
-As states work to re-open and find safe ways for people to gather, they are rolling out guideliness for how we plan and set up weddings.
-In order to help our industry and our clients navigate this new reality we co-founded LEIO and we have been on, and meet regularly with State and Local officials to discuss these guidelines and their re-opening strategy.
+As states work to re-open and find safe ways for people to gather, they are rolling out guidelines for how we plan and set up weddings.

 Because so many of our couples have questions, and concerns with how these guidelines will impact their wedding, we put together an information shoot with some vendor friends to mock up a COVID19 guideline compliant wedding.
-Below is a breakdown of the guideliness in action to help you visualize what things will look like moving forward.
-Additionally, we have created a document that will walk you thru the guidelines as well.
-You can access that here: Guide to Oregon's Gathering Guidelines.
+Below is a demonstration of the guidelines in action to help you visualize what things will look like moving forward.

 If you have any questions about any of this, please don't hesitate to reach out!
 We are here to help!